mongodb/docs-compass/source/includes/compass-executable.rst

 .. list-table::
    :header-rows: 1
-   :widths: 30 70
+   :widths: 20 30 50

    * - Operating System
+     - Executable Name
      - Location

    * - Linux
+     - ``mongodb-compass``
-     - The executable is called ``mongodb-compass``.
-The installer installs it in the ``/usr/bin`` directory.
+     - The installer installs it in the ``/usr/bin`` directory.

    * - Windows
+     - ``MongoDBCompass.exe``
-     - The executable is called ``MongoDBCompass.exe``.
-The installer installs it in a folder you pick during the installation process.
+     - The installer installs it in a folder you pick during the installation process.

    * - MacOS
+     - ``MongoDB Compass``
-     - The executable is called ``MongoDB Compass``.
-The installer installs it under the Applications folder:
+     - The installer installs it under the Applications folder:

        .. code-block:: shell